JonUK/webpack4-es6-knockout/README.md

 ## Possible things to look at implementing
-1. **Not Done -** Use a fetch polyfill and create example where fetch is used to get data from the server
+1. **In Progress -** Use a fetch polyfill and create example where fetch is used to get data from the server
 2. **Not Done -** Create a service worker and cache bundles.
 Ensure a suitable version number / hash is used to allow bundle to be updated.
 3. **Not Done -** Review modern but still backwards compatible approach to routing.
 Move on from hash based routing?
 4. **Not Done -** State store that manages and controls state changes for complicated a state scenario